-Many dental professionals, including Plano, TX cosmetic dentist, Dr. Ron Bosher, use intravenous sedation (IV sedation) to induce deep relaxation.
-Also referred to as sleep dentistry, IV sedation is preferred by most patients and dental professionals because its quick effects gives patients a peaceful feeling without harming their ability to understand the dentist and respond to the dentist’s requests.
+Many dental professionals, including our New York area dentists, use intravenous sedation (IV sedation) to induce deep relaxation.
+Also referred to as sleep dentistry, IV sedation is preferred by most patients and dental professionals because its quick effects gives patients a peaceful feeling without harming their ability to understand the dentist and respond to the dentist's requests.
 Intravenous sedation does not put patients to sleep.
 It gives dentists total control of how much sedative the patient intakes, while adjusting the amount quickly without compromising patient comfort.

 The total cost of IV sedation varies, depending on the duration of the procedure.
 Patients can expect to pay between $220 and $390 per hour.
 Some dental insurance providers may cover the cost of IV sedation, based on the patient's coverage policy.